-Mr. Parmesh V Asst.
-Professor, Dept. of ISE Cambridge Institute of Technology Nagpur, Maharashtra, India
+Dr. M D Mukunda Asst.
+Professor, Dept. of CSE NIT Patna ,Bihar, India

-Abstract: This paper first presents four essential characteristics of futuristic classroom in the upcoming era of ubiquitous computing: natural user interface, automatic capture of class events and experience, context awareness and proactive service, support. collaborative work Then it elaborates the details in the design and implementation of the ongoing Smart Classroom project.
+Abstract: This paper first presents four characteristics essential of futuristic classroom in the upcoming era of ubiquitous computing: natural user interface, automatic capture of class events and experience, context awareness and proactive service, collaborative work support.
+Then it elaborates the details in the design and implementation of the ongoing Smart Classroom project.
 Finally, it concludes by some self-evaluation of the project's present accomplishment and description of its future research directions.